Nikolas Nartey: VfB Stuttgart

 On 29 August 2019, Nartey joined VfB Stuttgart on a four-year deal.
 A day later after joining Stuttgart, Nartey was loaned out to Hansa Rostock for the 2019–20 season.

 On 31 July 2020, Nartey was loaned out to SV Sandhausen until the end of the season.

+On 17 May 2025, Nartey returned to the Bundesliga after long injury.
+He extended his contract with VfB Stuttgart for another year, until 30 June 2026.

 Personal life

 Nartey is of Ghanaian descent through his father and his mother is Danish.
-His younger brother, Noah Nartey, is also a professional footballer at the Danish side Brøndby IF.
+His younger brother, Noah Nartey, is also a professional footballer.